 Speak Out Council

-- Runs Speak Out Council meetings to give service users and professionals and opportunity to talk.
+- runs Speak Out Council meetings to give service users and professionals an opportunity to talk

 Who can get involved?